sowcow/blog/content/posts/high-school.md

 ---

 The 1968 version is black and white, smart and abstract, so I've enjoyed it.
-The 1994 version has color and is more explicit.
+The 1994 version has color and is more explicit, it could be more educating.